loopbackio/loopback.io/pages/en/lb3/BelongsTo-relations.md

 ## Methods added to the model

-Once you define the belongsTo relation, LoopBack automatically adds a method with the relation name to the declaring model class's prototype, for example: `Order.prototype.customer(...)`.
+Once you define the `belongsTo` relation, LoopBack automatically adds a method with the relation name to the declaring model class's prototype, for example: `Order.prototype.customer(...)`.

 Depending on the arguments, the method can be used to get or set the owning model instance.
 The results of method calls are cached internally and available via later synchronous calls to the method.

+The relation can return a promise by calling the `get()` method on the relation property.

 <table>
   <tbody>